rockfireredmoon/jME3-Iceloader-plugin/README.md

   not very safe system property to set the password.
 * Asset caching.
 Anything downloaded from remote locations (via standard HTTP servers) can be cached locally.
-* Special single-file cache that uses a Java implementation of FAT32.
 * Up-to-date checks.
 Anything cached locally will be checked for freshness.
 Checks can happen once per runtime.
 Or when you choose.
 * Asset indexing.
-Local resources are indexed using "reflections" library.
-Server supplied resources can have an index.dat at the root (tools supplied to create this).
+Resources can have an index.dat at the root (tools supplied to create this).
   Indexing also carries last modified times, so up-to-date checks are greatly speeded up (they don't have to use individual if-modified-since request).
 * Support for resources from Commons VFS.
 Possibly ultimately useless, but kind of cool,